Ispithotfire/Big-Ideas-Final-Project/README.md

 ---------------------------

-This repository is for the CS 0010 Final Project, which is to use data sets to determine what the best neighborhood in the City of Pittsburgh is
+This repository is for the CMPINF 0010 Final Project, which is to use data sets to determine what the best neighborhood in the City of Pittsburgh is